Welcome to the Guyanese Canadian Cultural Association of BC!

 The significant accomplishments of the association are our contributions to the various charitable organizations in British Columbia; our contributions to flood relief in Guyana; as well as sending container loads of equipment through the charitable auspices of CN Rail from B.C. to Toronto, then by Laparkan [a Guyanese-owned Shipping company] to Guyana.

-There is a duplicate of the statue of Sir James Douglas at the Historic Site, Fort Langley, which was made from the same mould, at his birthplace in Mahaica, East Coast Demerara, British Guiana (now Guyana).
+There is statue of Sir James Douglas at the Fort Langley Historic Site, where Sir James Douglas declared the foundation of British Columbia as at his birthplace in Mahaica, East Coast Demerara, British Guiana (now Guyana).

 Walter Petrie, President – P.O..
 Box 2869 Vancouver, B.C.
 V6B 3X4.

-Following the 1821 merger of the NWC with the Hudson Bay Company (HBC), he joined the reorganized HBC and came out to New Caledonia to Fort St. James in 1825.
-Douglas was transferred to Fort Vancouver in 1830.
+Following the 1821 merger of the NWC with the Hudson Bay Company (HBC), he joined the reorganized HBC and came out from New Caledonia (now Western Canada, to Fort St. James in 1825.
+Douglas was transferred to Fort Vancouver (now Portland) in 1830.
 He was a chief factor by 1839 and, in 1842; he chose the site for Fort Victoria at the southern tip of Vancouver Island.

 In 1851 he became governor of the colony of Vancouver Island and then, when the separate mainland colony of British Columbia was created in 1858, he became its governor as well, resigning his position with the HBC.